-Two of the biggest reasons intermodal shippers are using multimodal shipping methods are lower cost per mile for many long-haul lanes, as well as more consistent service.
+Two of the biggest reasons intermodal shippers are using intermodal transportation methods are lower cost per mile for many long-haul lanes, as well as more consistent service.

 - Lower Costs: The longer the distance traveled by rail, generally, the lower per mile rate.
 It’s at roughly 700 miles when intermodal shows significant cost savings over truckload.
 Businesses can save hundreds of dollars per shipment if able to dedicate extra time for transit.

 - More Consistent Service: Since trains run on a set schedule and with fixed routes, there is less variability in pick-up and delivery times as compared to truckload.
 Rail is also not as easily influenced by weather conditions and can typically keep moving through heavy rain, fog, and snow.